 Grand Meteora Monastery

 Jovan Uros Nemanjic Palaeologus (monastic name Joasaf) was born in Thessaly in 1350.
-His mother was a Byzantine princess, Maria Palaeologus, a nice of Byzantine emperor Andronicus II Palaeologus, while his father Sinisa Uros Nemanjic was a step brother of the Serbian ruler Stefan Dusan the Mighty.
+His mother was a Byzantine princess, Maria Palaeologus, nice of Byzantine emperor Andronicus II Palaeologus, while his father Sinisa Uros Nemanjic was a step brother of the Serbian ruler Stefan Dusan the Mighty.
 Sinisa was the ruler of Epirus and Thessaly, who were the part of the Serbian state, or at least in the vassal status with Serbia throughout the great part of 13th nd 14th century.

 Athanasios of Meteor declared Joasaf his inheritor as the abbot of the Grand Meteora monastery.